Carduus nutans: Biological control

 Several biological control agents have been released in attempt to control C. nutans.
 In Australia, some of those that have been released include Rhinocyllus conicus, Urophora solstitialis, and Trichosirocalus horridus.
 In the United States there has been success with Rhinocyllus conicus, Trichosirocalus horridus, and Puccinia carduorum.
 Previous populations in Southern California were eradicated, but it remains in northern California.
 When biological control is successful, natural plants are shown to return to the habitat.

 Effects on biodiversity

-C. nutans reduces forage biomass availability for livestock through competition for nutrients The spiny plants affect movement of animals through the area, further decreasing availability of forage biomass.
+Carduus nutans reduces forage biomass availability for livestock through competition for nutrients.
+The spiny plants affect movement of animals through the area, further decreasing availability of forage biomass.
 It also causes soil erosion on roadways and wastelands.